jaedag/flc-admin-portal/README.md

 <br/>

-> "The problem in a Mega Church is blindness"
+> _"The problem in a Mega Church is blindness"_
 >
 > \- DHM

 <br/>

 The aim is to build a Church Management Portal for Managing the [First Love Church](https://www.firstlovecenter.com) in Accra.
-All Contributors welcome,make your changes in a separate branch before submitting a PR.
+All Contributors welcome.
+Make your changes in a separate branch before submitting a PR.
 Read the [Contributor Guide](./CONTRIBUTING.md) for guidelines.

 - [PHASE 1: Directory (State of the Flock Part 1) ✅](#phase-1-directory-state-of-the-flock-part-1-)
 - [PHASE 2: Attendance and Income Records (State of the Flock Part 2)](#phase-2-attendance-and-income-records-state-of-the-flock-part-2)